cindygraffin-pro/cloud-practitionner/readme.md

 **Route 53:**
 - managed DNS
-- DSN is a collection of rules and records which helps clients understand how to reach a server through URLs
+- DNS is a collection of rules and records which helps clients understand how to reach a server through URLs
 - IPv4 = A record / IPv6 = quadruple AAAA record / CNAME = hostname to hostname / hostname to AWS = Alias
 - Policies:
   - Simple Routing Policy: no health checks (web browser to route 53)